BIG-S2/CBSS/README.md

 This step derives final CBSS representations from aligned profiles.

 These representations may include profile means, maximum values, PCA scores, or other fiber-wise/network-wise features used for statistical modelling, prediction, heritability analysis, and visualization.

+Visualization/

+Scripts for generating figures, atlas visualizations, network-level plots, fiber-profile plots, and other graphical summaries.

 ## 2. template/